 “After 3/11 a lot of companies did not use air conditioning because they could not use a lot of electricity.
 So there were a lot of companies buying this product at that time,” said Keiichiro Yanagida, manager of the facility.

 Yanagida said that Daikin has begun using a refrigerant called R32 (also known as HFC32) in its air conditioners.
 This chemical has only one-third the global warming potential of the current most popular refrigerant, R410A.
 Also, it is so much more efficient at cooling that air conditioners using it require less electricity, which further contributes to the reduction of greenhouse gases.
 “Our company is the only company using this new refrigerant,” Yanagida said.
 When it comes to regulating temperatures at home, Japan has another natural advantage.
-“Just Enough” author Brown, who heads Kanazawa Institute of Technology’s KIT Future Design Institute in Tokyo, told Japan Close-up: “Japanese don’t use what we [Americans] consider central heating.
+“Just Enough” author Brown, who heads Kanazawa Institute of Technology’s KIT Future Design Institute in Tokyo, told, “Japanese don’t use what we [Americans] consider central heating.
 They don’t try to heat the whole house; they really confine it to the room that’s being used.”
 Heating or cooling a smaller space requires less energy.

 Panasonic is another company that has developed an array of eco-friendly home appliances, which it calls its Econavi line.

 “After the earthquake, people’s awareness of energy saving and interest in energy-saving products increased.
 So energy-saving products have become more popular,” a Pansonic spokesperson said.